jeff1evesque/LeQue/README.md

 sudo git submodule update
 ```

+**Note:** We have to use the *sudo* prefix, since we haven't taken care of file permissions yet.

-**Note:** the above two commands will update submodules.
+The above two commands will update submodules.
 If they are already initialized, then the latter command will suffice.
-But, we still need to pull the code-base into the submodule (see below).
-Also, we have to use the *sudo* prefix, since we haven't changed the file permission yet.
-We will take care of that below.

 Then, we need to pull the code-base into the initialized submodule directory:

 ```
 cd /var/www/audio-analyzer